-If you have already graduated with a primary degree, City also offers a two year fast-track PG Dip Mental Health Nursing.
+If you have already graduated with a primary degree, City also offers a two year fast-track MSc (pre-registration) Mental Health Nursing.

 For more information see our main Visa page.